oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 ### Summary

 This is a two-part project.
 Oppia currently requires users to be connected to the internet at all times while playing explorations.
 Furthermore, Oppia sends quite a lot of data across the network while playing explorations or visiting the website in general.
-Both of these have negative effects on users' experiences on the site, and are likely to make Oppia difficult or impossible to use for many users who are on poorer connections.
+Both of these have a negative effect on the user experience on the site, and are likely to make Oppia difficult or impossible to use for many users who are visiting it on poor connections.

-The first part of this project involves allowing explorations to be played without an internet connection.
+The first part of this project involves allowing some explorations to be played without an internet connection.
 This is a multi-step problem.
 While playing an exploration, there are many things that happen, including:
 - Statistics recording
 - Answer classification
 - Response selection
 - State transitions

 Most of these now happen in the frontend, however, there are still a few aspects of the communication between the frontend and backend that need to be changed in order to allow offline playing.
-Furthermore, there's no concept of persistent frontend storage at the moment.
+Furthermore, there's no concept of persistent frontend storage at the moment (which might be needed in order to save some explorations and go back to play them without an internet connection).

 The second part of this project is decreasing the amount of data Oppia sends between the backend and frontend.
-Oppia was not originally designed with mobile or poor internet connections in mind.
+Oppia was not originally written with mobile or poor internet connections in mind.
 There have been recent efforts by contributors to concatenate and minify Oppia's CSS and JS resources, though these are just stepping stones in the longer strategy of making Oppia more efficient bandwidth-wise for users.

-**Expected results**: Users will be able to play Oppia explorations without any Internet connection.
+**Expected results**: Users will be able to play some Oppia explorations without any Internet connection.
 Also, there is a measurable decrease in data sent between the browser and the server when visiting any pages on Oppia.

 ### Required skills/knowledge
 Required: